kconner/KCSession/README.md

 ## Overview

 `KCSession` attempts to simplify the task of inter-app communication by stitching together Bonjour, sockets, streams, and a simple message format.
+This code expects ARC and iOS 5.

 I built this set of classes while creating a Mac level editor for [my iOS game](http://degreesgame.com).
 I use them to deliver new versions of game levels over wifi while I edit them.
 You can use this to set up connections and pass serializable Cocoa objects, without having to worry about servers and sockets and ports.